 It is a 517m hill in the Peak District National Park.
 Mam Tor means ‘mother hill’.
 It is named such due to landslips off it, which have resulted in some mini hills.
 So it’s basically the mother to the little ones.

-Mam Tor sits on the Great Ridge, which is a fantastic place to come for walks, with views on one side to Edale, and the other to the Hope Valley.
+Mam Tor sits on the Great Ridge, on the edge of the gritstone Dark Peak, overlooking the limestone White Peak.
+It’s a fantastic place to come for walks, with incredible views on one side to the Edale valley, and the other to the Hope Valley.
 Apparently you can see as far as Manchester on a clear day.

 What to expect on the Mam Tor walk

-The first walk up to Mam Tor from the car park is pretty easy and short.
+The start of the walk up to Mam Tor from the car park, is pretty easy and short.
 It is uphill, but shouldn’t take more than 10min.

 With Mam Tor being a popular tourist spot, it is known to always be busy.
 We first came to try this walk on a weekend, but the area was so packed, we left and came back on a weekday.
 Whilst there were less people, it seemed the weekdays were for the school field trips.
 I’m not sure what is worse, the tourist crowds or children.